Strive for such Pakistan where rule of law is supreme: COAS

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Talking about the hybrid war, the COAS said that it is the national will which is targeted in such war and for effective counter and response to hybrid war, there is a need that national issues having impact on national security like economy, education, water security and national integration, etc, must take precedence through relevant national institutions.
+Talking about hybrid war COAS said that it is the national will which is targeted in such war and for effective counter and response to hybrid war there is a need that national issues having impact on national security like economy, education, water security and national integration etc must take precedence through relevant national institutions.

-RAWALPINDI: Chief of the Army Staff (COAS) General Qamar Javed Bajwa, while addressing the participants of the National Security and War Course here at the National Defence University (NDU), said on Thursday that Pakistan was fully committed to peace both within and outside the region.

-Talking about internal challenges, the COAS said, "We have to strive for a Pakistan where rule of law is supreme and where we have the same attitude towards duties as we have towards rights.”

-Talking about the hybrid war, the COAS said that it is the national will which is targeted in such war and for effective counter and response to hybrid war, there is a need that national issues having impact on national security like economy, education, water security and national integration, etc, must take precedence through relevant national institutions.
+Talking about hybrid war COAS said that it is the national will which is targeted in such war and for effective counter and response to hybrid war there is a need that national issues having impact on national security like economy, education, water security and national integration etc must take precedence through relevant national institutions.

 Comments